ryans63t/htd-lync12-home-assistant/README.md

 # HTD Lync12 Series integration for Home Assistant

-This integration will add the HTD Lync12 into Home Assistant.
+This integration adds support for the HTD Lync12 into Home Assistant.
+This fork contains some optimizations and updates of the UngluedChalice variant of the original htd_mc-home-assistant solution.

 ## Installation steps